+- Implement the Trust's strategy, educational vision, ethos and principles. - Support the effective operation of the Trust and its policies - Help to ensure that the Trust works as one entity in the interests of all Trust schools - Support the CEO, in holding the Principal to account for the educational performance of the school and its pupils, and the performance management of school staff - Support the CEO in monitoring overall pupil attainment and progress - Ensure that the school is paying due regard to children's spiritual, moral, social, emotional and cultural development - Keep academic and pastoral practices under review to ensure that the curriculum is broad and balanced (including religious education) and in keeping with the vision for and ethos of the school - Keep academic and pastoral practices under review to ensure that education is delivered in accordance with British Values, avoiding indoctrination and balanced treatment of controversial issues - Fulfil statutory responsibilities around fixed term and permanent exclusions of pupils - Support the Principal to improve academic standards, improve pupil behaviour and attendance - Ensure sound management of the school's admission policy and practices in accordance with the School Admissions Code - Contribute to the formulation of the school's development plan and recommendation of its adoption by the CEO (responsibility for sign off and monitoring progress lies with the CEO). - Observe the school's progress in achieving the objectives of the school development plan and bring any matters of concern to the attention of the CEO - Monitor that the school is promoting healthy lifestyles for pupils, including mental health, emotional resilience, healthy eating and physical activity - Monitor the delivery of the sex and relationship education programme in accordance with relevant statutory guidance

-- Implement the Trust's strategy, educational vision, ethos and principles. - Support the effective operation of the Trust and its policies - Help to ensure that the Trust works as one entity in the interests of all Trust schools - Hold the Principal to account for the educational performance of the school and its pupils, (using "Analyse School Performance" [ASP] and other data for comparative purposes) and the performance management of school staff - Support the Principal to improve academic standards, improve pupil behaviour and attendance - Ensure sound management of the school's admission policy and practices in accordance with the School Admissions Code - Agree school targets, including the creation, sign off and monitoring of the school development plan - Designate named Governors to have oversight of safeguarding, SEND and Looked After Children - Fulfil statutory responsibilities around fixed term and permanent exclusions of pupils - Oversee the financial performance of the school and make sure its money is well spent - Ensure that the school budget is spent in accordance with the Trust's scheme of delegation - Act as a vehicle for Trust Board engagement with the school and connect with the local community, particularly parents and carers communicating with them through consultations, the school website, social media and newsletters - Consider any complaints about the school and any community facilities or services provided, in accordance with the Trust's complaints procedure - Bring issues and risks to the Board (or Audit and Risk Committee if relevant) and provide constructive feedback where a policy may not be effective and suggest alternative approaches - Escalate urgent issues to the CEO - Establish a Resources Committee and Quality of Education Committee to enable proper examination of the operational, educational and welfare issues within the school and to further the successful and effective use of human and financial resources.
+- Monitor the delivery of independent careers guidance for pupils and access for external providers in accordance with careers statutory guidance, including using the Gatsby Charitable Foundation's Benchmarks for comparative purposes - Monitor the effective implementation of educational and pastoral policies and, where appropriate, draw any areas of concern to the attention of the CEO - Monitor the impact of pupil premium and catch-up funding for eligible pupil - Monitor the effective provision for pupils with special educational needs and/or disabilities and for more able children - Designate named Governors to have oversight of Safeguarding, SEND, Anti-Bullying and Looked After Children - Monitor the financial performance of the school and make sure its money is well spent in accordance with the Trust's Financial Scheme of Delegation and draw any matters of concern to the CEO and Audit and Risk Committee - Consider the school's draft three-year budget and annual outturn reports for the school and recommending their adoption to the CEO and Audit and Risk Committee - Receive reports from the Trust Business Manager on Financial and Premises matters drawing any matters of concern to the attention of the Audit and Risk and CEO - Act as a vehicle for Trust Board engagement with the school and connect with the local community, particularly parents and carers communicating with them through consultations, the school website, social media and newsletters - Consider any complaints about the school and any community facilities or services provided, in accordance with the Trust's complaints procedure - Bring issues and risks to the CEO (or Audit and Risk Committee if relevant) and provide constructive feedback where a policy may not be effective and suggest alternative approaches - Escalate urgent issues to the CEO